Blaise Pascal: The Provincial Letters

 Beginning in 1656–57, Pascal published his memorable attack on casuistry, a popular ethical method used by Catholic thinkers in the early modern period (especially the Jesuits, and in particular Antonio Escobar).
 Pascal denounced casuistry as the mere use of complex reasoning to justify moral laxity and all sorts of sins.
 The 18-letter series was published between 1656 and 1657 under the pseudonym Louis de Montalte and incensed Louis XIV.
 The king ordered that the book be shredded and burnt in 1660.
-In 1661, in the midsts of the formulary controversy, the Jansenist school at Port-Royal was condemned and closed down; those involved with the school had to sign a 1656 papal bull condemning the teachings of Jansen as heretical.
+In 1661, in the midst of the formulary controversy, the Jansenist school at Port-Royal was condemned and closed down; those involved with the school had to sign a 1656 papal bull condemning the teachings of Jansen as heretical.
 The final letter from Pascal, in 1657, had defied Alexander VII himself.
 Even Pope Alexander, while publicly opposing them, nonetheless was persuaded by Pascal's arguments.

 Aside from their religious influence, the Provincial Letters were popular as a literary work.
 Pascal's use of humor, mockery, and vicious satire in his arguments made the letters ripe for public consumption, and influenced the prose of later French writers like Voltaire and Jean-Jacques Rousseau.

 It is in the Provincial Letters that Pascal made his oft-quoted apology for writing a long letter, as he had not had time to write a shorter one.

 From Letter XVI, as translated by Thomas M'Crie: